saiga006/GenReal_CogRob/IsaacLab_internal_source/Readme.md

 - Training loss remained around -22 for many epochs, while validation loss stayed in the thousands, with no significant improvement across all 5 configs (state and visuomotor policies).
 - State-based policy: Franka arm moved near the fridge and attempted to grasp the can, but missed every time.
 Adding a camera and training a visuomotor policy was expected to help, but results were sometimes worse than state-based.
 - Visuomotor policy: Performance was similar across configs, regardless of RNN size.
 Pretrained R3M visual features led to less erratic movement, but slow arm motion and failed grasp due to lack of depth input.
 Training visual policy from scratch performed worse than with R3M weights.
-- Larger RNNs and higher GMM counts produced more natural movement, but did not improve task completion.
-Pretrained R3M weights provided more stable visuomotor policies (especially in fast config), but none of the policies completed the task in 20 rollouts.

 **Evaluation Command Example:**
 ```bash